 You’re ready to hit the road and soak up all the nature-y goodness the great outdoors has to offer.
 So where do you go?
 Thankfully, there’s no shortage of options.

 Legend has it that if you wait for a full moon two years before you plan to camp, you might just discover an open reservation at your favorite national park.
 Okay, it’s not that dramatic, but it can feel like these landmark locations are fully booked at all times.
 There are waiting lists if you’re feeling lucky, we just don’t recommend holding your breath.
 Many state and national parks are experiencing record levels of attendance.
 Don't get discouraged!
-Follow the plan below and you'll likely find a spot.

 If your heart is set on taking a scenic drive into the national park of your dreams, parking at an established campsite, and basking in the view from your rooftop tent, here’s what we recommend: